 Warning: This is probably one of the most boring pages ever created.
 I generated the data for this page as part of a contest I entered in 1991.
 On the slight chance that anyone is ever interested I figured I might as well put it on the net.
 Incidentally, I came in second place in this contest and won a year's subscription to a journal.

-Beggar Your Neighbor (also know as Beggar Thy Neighbor or Beggar My Neighbor) is a British card game for two people.
+Beggar My Neighbor (also know as Beggar Thy Neighbor or Beggar Your Neighbor) is a British card game for two people.
 It's similar to the kid's card game War, where the winner is pre-determined by the deal and no skill is involved.
 The game is played by Pip and Estella in the book "Great Expectations" by Charles Dickens.

 The rules are very simple and are summarized here: